New boiler costs, new boiler prices, new boiler deals and installation rates on new boilers in 2020

-Yet there are gas boiler brands of great quality to watch out for, including those from Ideal.
+Yet there are gas boiler brands of exceptional quality to watch out for, including those from Ideal.

-Ideal have been providing gas boilers for a long time and have become renowned for producing quality combi boilers.
+Ideal has been providing gas boilers for a long time and have become renowned for producing quality combi boilers.

 One of the reasons for this is the fact that Ideal offers a seven-year warranty on any Logic+ boiler.